JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 expect annotation class XmlSerializable()
 ```

-In case an actual declaration is missing on a platform where it's not required, the compiler will no longer generate an
+If an actual declaration is missing on a platform where it's not required, the compiler won't generate an
 error.

 ## What's next?